First Citizens Bank to purchase assets of Silicon Valley Bank - KESQ

 First Citizens Bank is buying most of the business of Silicon Valley Bank, the US tech lender that failed earlier this month.

-The Federal Deposit Insurance Corporation (FDIC) said in a statement late Sunday it had agreed that First-Citizens Bank & Trust Company would buy all of SVB’s deposits and loans that were transferred to a bridge bank in the wake of its collapse.
+The Federal Deposit Insurance Corporation (FDIC) said in a statement late Sunday it had agreed that First-Citizens Bank & Trust Company would buy all of SVB’s deposits and loans that regulators had transferred to a bridge bank in the wake of its collapse.

+First Citizens, based in Raleigh, North Carolina, offers general banking services through more than 550 branches and offices in 23 states.

-First Citizens said in a statement that it would assume SVB assets of $110 billion, deposits of $56 billion and loans of $72 billion.
-It has also entered into an agreement with the FDIC to provide protection against potential credit losses.
+It said in a statement that it would assume SVB assets of $110 billion, deposits of $56 billion and loans of $72 billion, based on the latest information from the FDIC.
+It has also entered into an agreement with the FDIC that will protect the bank against potential losses on the commercial loans it is buying.

 “This transaction leverages our solid foundation to add significant scale, geographic diversity, compelling digital capabilities and, most importantly, meaningful solutions for customers throughout their lifecycle,” First Citizens chairman and CEO Frank B. Holding said in the statement.